Bliksempie/fractured-world/chronicles/006-02-fragments-of-wisdom-eastern-europe-and-surrounds.md

 -->
 ### The Hollow Hymn of Bucharest

-**Earlygame**: A scrap of music sheet pinned to an abandoned conductor’s baton.
+**Earlygame**: A scrap of music sheet pinned to an abandoned conductor's baton.

 > "No instruments.
 No voice.
 Just wind and the echo of a memory too proud to leave."
 <!-- /fragment-meta -->